sebastian-hsu/eb_nginx_php_redis_platform/README.md

-# Hosting WordPress on Elastic Beanstalk Reference from Delicious Brain
+# Hosting WordPress on Elastic Beanstalk using Ubuntu/PHP/Nginx

-This is referenced from [this post](https://deliciousbrains.com/hosting-wordpress-2017-update/) in order to create a good performance environment.
+This is referenced from [Delicious Brain post](https://deliciousbrains.com/hosting-wordpress-2017-update/) in order to create a good performance WordPress environment.

 ## Environment build by this repo